tundish/blathnaid/blathnaid/tale/chapters.rst

 Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom he granted permission instead.

-"But the thing is", said Fell, "those Locksmiths have no idea about tolerances."
+"But the thing is", said Fell, "those Locksmiths, they can't maintain their tolerances."

 "For sure, there is not one key in the City that will match another.
 And don't drop one of their padlocks.
 The tumblers jam up if you do".